Lewy body dementia

 Looking after yourself

 Many people with Lewy body dementia and their families can benefit from counseling or local support groups.
-Contact your local agencies on health or aging to get connected with support groups, doctors, resources and referrals, home care agencies, supervised living facilities, a telephone help line and educational seminars.
+Contact your local agencies on health or aging to get connected with support groups, doctors, resources, referrals, home care agencies, supervised living facilities, a telephone help line and educational seminars.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.